-Sanya Pleshakov – Finally Free and Loving It: The first step in creating an inclusive museum
+Sanya Pleshakov – Finally Free and Loving It: Free admission and the inclusive museum

 With the very lively discussion on the BCMA listserv last year about to go free or not to go free, this presentation proposes a deeper look into Burnaby Village Museum’s adventures in no-charge admission.
 With nine years now past since waiving fees, it feels like the right time to take stock and share with colleagues the ups and downs, the few surprises, and the huge opportunities that have come our way.

 The biggest lesson worth sharing is that removing admission fees was just the first barrier to fall in our efforts in creating an inclusive Museum where our visitors might feel at home.
 A second component of these efforts has been to create more hands-on, and fewer “do not touch” experiences in our heritage buildings and exhibits—thinking about how to make our spaces more welcoming.
 And a third has been actively inviting community members to get involved in the Museum, to create content, programs, and exhibits with us in ways that are long-term and sustainable.
 We will briefly look at two recent examples of community-based partnerships at Burnaby Village Museum: The Indigenous Learning House and the UBC Asian Migration-Burnaby Research programs.
 Again, key to these unique partnerships was free—accessibility was the unique selling point in pitching these ideas to community partners.